qbroker/nwSaver/README.md

 ## Steps to install a TWc in nw.js environment

-*This readme uses Linux if you are on Windows read Windows were Linux is used.*
+*This readme uses Linux if you are on Windows read Windows where Linux is used.*

 1. Download nw.js for your OS, sdk or normal, both will work, https://nwjs.io
 2. Unzip the downloaded file, you will have a folder like: xxx/nwjs-sdk-v0.38.1-linux-x64